BalloonInc/alexa-dogtrainer/README.md

 5. Create a new table called "dognames" in DynamoDB

 6.a.
 For running locally (ngrok):
-`pip install -r flask-ask`
+`pip install --user  git+https://github.com/johnwheeler/flask-ask.git` `python -m pip install --user boto3`

 6.b. for deploying
-Run `pip install -r flask-ask -t lambda/custom/lib` (see section "Deployment when not on a linux machine).
+Run `pip install git+https://github.com/johnwheeler/flask-ask.git -t lambda/custom/lib` (see section "Deployment when not on a linux machine).

 7. Create a zip of the content of this folder (Python files)